The Antique Jewellery Company Christmas Gift Bow The Gift Guide

 From the nostalgic to the downright macabre, we explore the symbolism and history behind antique mourning jewellery.

-Mourning jewellery dates back to the 1600s but gained huge popularity in the 1800s when Queen Victoria mourned the death of her beloved Albert.
+Mourning jewellery dates even further back to the 1600s but gained huge popularity in the 1800s when Queen Victoria mourned the death of her beloved Albert.

 A Georgian funeral, circa 1750s